-In the stately town house of Koen Ghesquière, ceramist in Antwerp, everything is centred around a large wooden table filled with cups and plates.
+In the stately townhouse of Koen Ghesquière, ceramist in Antwerp, everything is centered around a large wooden table filled with cups and plates.
 Koen designs and creates tableware for renowned chefs, but just as well for dinner parties in his own house, hosting thirty hungry guests around that same table.
 Not two cups on the table are the same.
 That’s exactly what inspired OSKAR and Koen to develop YANN together, a tableware collection which embraces craftsmanship in each and every piece.

 “Do you know that book of Tarkovsky about cinema?
 It’s called ‘Sculpting in Time’.
 That’s what the essence of this profession is about: each piece is a snapshot.
 Not two cups are the same.”
 Koen Ghesquière serves tea in his living room.
 He grabs cups from the shelf behind him, which can barely hold the weight of the stoneware collection lying on top of it – more than what you would find in the average china shop.